-All the views that I have chosen to depict in my work are locations that are meaningful, in terms of identity and sense of place.
-They are places I have known well, discovered and love dearly.
-I like to depict the beautiful patterns of landscape and the dramatic shapes that, especially, I see in trees and clouds.
+All of the scenes that I have chosen to depict are locations that are meaningful, in terms of identity and sense of place.
+They are places I have discovered or known well and love dearly.

 Starting with sketches and notes made on location, I use these as reference when developing finished pieces in the studio.
 When painting, I’m not trying to achieve incredible detail of a place but more trying to find it’s character and vitality.
 The prints are developed through a combination of relief printing techniques, building up layers of colour.
 The inherent qualities of my materials are exploited to create dramatic and expressive images.